MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 MJVM_MONITOR.h
 --------------

-Defines the set of functions provided by Core Engine Monitoring that can be called by the BSP.
+Set of functions provided by Core Engine Monitoring that can be called by the BSP.

 .. doxygenfile:: MJVM_MONITOR.h
    :sections: define enum innerclass public-attrib func